gtw123/ShenzhenMod/README.md

 ## What does it do?

 * Adds a new prototyping area (sandbox) to the game which is four times the size of the normal one.
-* Increases the maximum simulation speed for the first three test runs and in the sandbox.
 * Makes the simulation speed slider a bit wider in the sandbox, for more fine-grained speed control.
+* (Experimental) Increases the maximum simulation speed for the first three test runs and in the sandbox.
+  * Note: This feature can cause the game to crash, so it is not enabled by default.
+See below.

+Supports both the Steam and GoG versions of Shenzhen I/O. Currently supports Windows only.

 ## Installing